-First, there seems to be differences between focal groups for grades 3 and 4.
-With Deaf and Hard of Hearing students scoring highest in both grades, the largest differences with DHH students in grade 3 are with ELLs and with LDs in grade 4.
+First, there seems to be differences between focal groups for Grades 3 and 4.
+With DHH students scoring highest in both grades, the largest differences with DHH students in Grade 3 are with ELLs and with LDs in Grade 4.
 If the trend of focal group differences is found elsewhere, the fact that adaptations may impact groups in different ways has large implications.
 Second, in third grade there appears to be a format interaction across groups, which may or may not be significant with larger sample sizes.
-Here, the Control group appears to have very similar performance on both format types, the ELLs did better on the standard versions of the items, whereas the LD and DHH group did better on the Adapted versions.
-In contrast, the fourth and fifth grade plots clearly show no format interaction between groups.
-Third, all three grades show different relationships between the standard and adapted items, with the main effect of test format being significant in grade 4 (adapted higher) and approaching significance for fifth grade (standard higher) as noted above.
-These figures suggest that, without more data (probably quantitative and qualitative) to support or question expert judgments about the effectiveness of adaptations 'there are no guarantees' that adapted items in and of themselves will result in performances that can be defensibly interpreted.
-Whether or not the various associations in the figures are significant here or not, they suggest that, without more information, assuming that the higher score or the score from the adapted vs. the standard versions is always the more valid representation of student knowledge is premature.
-This is true of general test forms as well, of course, which is why adapted items were considered in the first place.
-It seems that the solution for building valid tests for diverse groups is more nuanced.
+Here, the control group appears to have very similar performance on both format types, the ELLs did better on the standard versions of the items, whereas the LD and DHH group did better on the Adapted versions.
+In contrast, the fourth- and fifth-grade plots clearly show no format interaction between groups.
+Third, all three grades show different relationships between the standard and adapted items, with the main